cardano-foundation/CIPs/CPS-0016/README.md

    base `web+cardano:` **scheme** and an **authority**-less path consisting of a payment address and an optional `amount` query parameter to specify via QR code or deep-link an address and amount of Lovelace to send.
-2. In 2024 a new CIP[reference needed] was proposed defining an explicit `//pay` **authority** as well as path and query parameters to support _Native Assets_ and transaction _Metadata_.
+2. In 2024 [a new CIP was proposed](https://github.com/cardano-foundation/CIPs/pull/843) defining an explicit `//pay` **authority** as well as path and query parameters to support _Native Assets_ and transaction _Metadata_.